Sea Rod Inn

-The Sea Rod Inn is located in Doohoma, County Mayo.
-The inn carries a famous tradition of warmth and friendliness.
-The Sea Rod Inn is Fáilte Ireland approved.
+The Sea Rod Inn is located in Doohoma, County Mayo on the Wild Atlantic Way.
+The Sea Rod Inn carries the famous tradition of warmth and friendliness.
+An ideal location to enjoy the many beautiful scenic walks.
+The Sea Rod Inn is Bord Failte Approved

 Situated on the Wild Atlantic Way, the Sea Rod Inn has nine bedrooms that are all ensuite with central heating and TV.
 Tea- and coffee-making facilities are available in the separate guest sitting room with panoramic views of Achill Island and the Atlantic Ocean.
 The Sea Rod Inn provides full Irish Breakfast, evening meals, afternoon teas, and/or packed lunches on request.

 The Sea Rod Inn is a fully licensed premises with a beautifully decorated bar and lounge.
 There is also a fully stocked shop on the premises.
 Social life in Doohoma is lively and colourful.
 The traditional house dances and music have moved in keeping with the spirit of the times, into the two spacious local pubs.

 The Doohoma Peninsula is almost an island, being connected to the mainland of Erris by a narrow isthmus at Geesala through which runs the only access road.
 Geesala was the setting for J.M.
 Synge's celebrated Playboy of the Western World.
 Doohoma has an extensive and beautiful strand which is never crowded nor polluted owing to its distance from large centres of population.
 The sea here is free from any strong currents and ideal for swimming, padding, and such sports as surfing and sailing.
 Adjacent to the strand is a large sports complex with facilities for Gaelic football, soccer, open air sports, pitch and putt, and picnics.
 There is a space beside the sea for caravans and cars.